EADS set to bolster independence with new chairman

 The decision marks a victory for the Airbus parent group's chief executive, Tom Enders, after a tug of war with the French government, which had supported a bid by former nuclear industry executive Anne Lauvergeon to head the EADS board.

-The board's composition is seen as a crucial test of the company's independence following a deal to unpick a shareholder pact dominated by the French and German governments and their proxy shareholders, Lagardere (LAGA.PA) and Daimler (DAIGn.DE).
+The board's composition is seen as a crucial test of the company's independence following a deal to unpick a shareholder pact dominated by the French and German governments and their proxy shareholders, Lagardere and Daimler.

 French ministerial support for Lauvergeon had raised concerns in the aerospace industry that EADS management would struggle to be seen as free of political pressures despite breaking up a decade of control by the French and German share-voting blocks.